microsoft/vscode-docs/blogs/2019/10/03/remote-ssh-tips-and-tricks.md

 ---
 Order: 51
-TOCTitle: Remote-SSH Tips and Tricks
+TOCTitle: SSH Tips and Tricks
-PageTitle: Visual Studio Code Remote-SSH Tips and Tricks
+PageTitle: Visual Studio Code Remote SSH Tips and Tricks
 MetaDescription: Visual Studio Code Remote-SSH Tips and Tricks
 MetaSocialImage: /assets/blogs/2019/10/03/social-remote-ssh.png
 Date: 2019-10-03
-ShortDescription: Remote-SSH Tips and Tricks with Visual Studio Code
+ShortDescription: Remote SSH Tips and Tricks with Visual Studio Code
 Author: Sana Ajani
 ---
-# Remote-SSH: Tips and Tricks
+# Remote SSH: Tips and Tricks

 October 3, 2019 by Sana Ajani, [@sana_ajani](https://twitter.com/sana_ajani)

 In a previous [Remote SSH blog post](/blogs/2019/07/25/remote-ssh.md), we went over how to set up a Linux virtual machine and connect to the VM using the [Remote - SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) in Visual Studio Code.
 In this blog post, we'll go into some tips and tricks that you can use to get the most out of your remote setup.

-## Connect using Remote - SSH
+## Connect using Remote SSH

-The VS Code Remote - SSH extension allows you to connect to a remote machine or VM using SSH, all from inside VS Code.
+The Visual Studio Code Remote - SSH extension allows you to connect to a remote machine or VM using SSH, all from inside VS Code.
 If you don't already have the extension installed, you can search for "remote ssh" in the Extensions view (`kb(workbench.view.extensions)`).

 ![Remote - SSH extension](remote-ssh-extension.png)